-When people think of a dream vacation in the islands of French Polynesia, the island that is usually at the top of their list is Bora-Bora.
+When people think of a dream holiday in the islands of French Polynesia, the island that is usually at the top of their list is Bora-Bora.
 It is likely the most talked about island of the chain in tourist publications.
 Bora-Bora was the only Island in the Society Islands archipelago I had heard of aside from the big Island of Tahiti.
-In reality though, the archipelago consists of several other islands worthy of every traveler’s bucket list.
+In reality though, the archipelago consists of several other islands worthy of every traveller’s bucket list.

 I recently had the privilege to be able to go on a Sail charter in the Tahiti area.
 We visited four islands — Reiatea, Taha’a, Huahine, and Bora-Bora.
-By far, my favorite days were spent sailing and exploring the waters and culture of Taha’a.
+By far, my favourite days were spent sailing and exploring the waters and culture of Taha’a.

 Our first afternooning after sailing over to Taha’a, we anchored off the smaller uninhabited island of Mahea.
 This area is an excellent overnight stop and offers beautiful views of Taha’a and the surrounding reef.
 Kayaking and swimming was enjoyable, but be aware that there can be some swift current here so weaker swimmers need to know their limitations.

 Our first morning, we awoke to some cloud cover and a steady drizzle.
 Not to be deterred, we went ashore on Taha’a and toured one of the local vanilla plantations.
 The locals who owned the small plantation were extremely friendly.
 The vanilla plants bloom between July and October.
 One flower lives for only six hours and they must hand pollinate all the flowers to produce the vanilla beans.

 The plantation had a great little shop where you could purchase gourmet vanilla beans, vanilla-infused coffee & sugar, and a variety of other unique products to take home from your travels.
 The store even accepts credit cards, dollars and francs.